Hussite Bible: Codex of Wien

 The oldest of the copies is the Codex of Wien.
 It contains parts of the Old Testament.
 The codex has 162 pages, each with a size of 216 by 142 millimetres.
 The book is the work of three hands from the second half of the 15th century.
-Since the 18th century, the manuscript was kept in Vienna (Wien in German), its earlier place is unknown.
+Since the 18th century, the manuscript has been kept in Vienna (Wien in German), its earlier place is unknown.
 In 1932, it was moved to the National Széchenyi Library's Section of Manuscripts, Budapest, where it can be found today as well.

 Codex of Munich

 The Codex of Munich consists of 124 pages, and contains the four Gospels.
 Its size is 135 by 200 millimetres.
 The whole manuscript had been written by György Németi, who finished the work in Târgu Trotuș, in the year 1466 AD.

 It is unknown where the codex was after its completion.
 The first page shows a reference to Johann Albrecht Widmannstetter(1506–1557) as an early owner, who was a philologist and book collector.
-After his death, the manuscript was transferred to the Bavarian State Library, where it is kept still today, in an excellent condition.
+After his death, the manuscript was transferred to the Bavarian State Library, where it is kept still today, in excellent condition.

 A complete facsimile was published in 1958, as part of the Ural-Altaische Bibliothek (Ural-Altaic Library).